|

-I agree measuring individuals is normally not an effective way improve.
+I agree that measuring individuals is normally not an effective way improve.
 And “measuring up” can often be valuable.
 Often a fixation on small process measures can result in improvements that don’t actually improve the end result.
 But rather than the measure up view, I find looking at outcome measures (to measure overall effectiveness) and process measures (for viewing specific parts of the system “big picture”) the most useful strategy.

 The reason for process measures is not to improve those results alone.
 But those process measures can be selected to measure key processes within the system.
 Say finding 3 process measures that if we can improve these then this important outcome measure will improve (using PDSA to make sure your prediction is accurate - don’t fall into the trap of focusing on improving that measure even after the data shows it does not result in the desired improvement to the overall results that was predicted).